Opal21/tic_tac_toe/README.md

 # Tic Tac Toe
-Game of two players, each of them can be either real user r computer bot.
+Game of two players, each of them can be either real user or computer bot.

 Developed by:
 Marcin Opaliński and Jakub Grzana